the-scouts/por/sphinx_source/chapter-5.rst

 j.
 Gold Award Certificates are normally presented at a reception arranged in one of the Royal Palaces.

-   Further information about the Duke of Edinburgh's Award can be obtained from `www.scouts.org.uk/dofe <http://www.scouts.org.uk/dofe>`__
+*Further information about the Duke of Edinburgh's Award can be obtained from* https://www.scouts.org.uk/dofe

 Rule 5.45 The Queen's Scout Award sv
 ------------------------------------